 Indeed, the the Nacotchtank are an indigenous people who lived in the area of what is now Washington, D.C. at least up until the 17th century.
 These people were forcibly removed to make way for tobacco plantations, and for a time, took refuge on what is now Theodore Roosevelt Island, before disappearing altogether.
 The Nacotchtank were known as traders and had their headquarters along the intersection of two major rivers, the Potomac and the Anacostia.
 Archaeologist Samuel Proudfit has found evidence of Nacoctchtank occupation where the White House swimming pool was built and on Capitol Hill, amongst several other places in the District of Columbia.
 (3) Perhaps we will never know what the hill on which the Capitol was built might once have represented or whether it was natural or man-made.
 As one article (whitehousehistory.org) puts it: "Unfortunately, the rapid and continuous development of Washington, D.C. over the past two centuries disrupted much of the region’s archaeology and little effort was made to record the extensive evidence that once existed. "(4) There is now an app you can download called "Guide to indigenous D.C.
 Guide to Indigenous DC on the App Store (apple.com)

 In the Declaration of Independence, Jefferson writes, seemingly without irony, about "the merciless Indian Savages, whose known rule of warfare, is an undistinguished destruction of all ages, sexes and conditions."
 Yet, despite these harsh words, and apparent lack of empathy for those defending their lives and their homeland, Jefferson was not without sympathy for the ancient cultures he found traces of in America.
 He apparently personally excavated a Native American mound on his land at Monticello.
-Jefferson was among those who chose developped the site that would become Washington D.C..
+Jefferson was among those who chose developed the site that would become Washington D.C..
 If the Capitol building had been built on a site sacred to the Native people, would Jefferson have known about it?
 It is curious that Jefferson's image is carved onto Stone Mountain, that he was part of the process of designing Washington DC and the Capitol, and that the alignment mentioned earlier goes through a university campus that bears his name in Philadelphia.
 It is also interesting that his home of Monticello was near this alignment.

 The hill the Capitol was built on was in fact selected by Pierre Charles l'Enfant, who was in regular correspondence with Jefferson.
 Wikipedia says the site was already called Jenkins Hill, but this article suggests otherwise: